 Spend the rest of the afternoon exploring the sights of Casco Viejo.
 Make sure not to miss the Bibliotheca de Bidebarrieta.
 The inside of the building is incredibly beautiful.
 There is no entrance fee or registration upon entering so you can just walk in and head up to the second floor to enjoy the amazing architecture.
 If you have the time, just pick out one of the many books and have a quick read – just like the locals do.

-If you are in Bilbao during the summer months, grab your towel in the early afternoon and head to the beach.
+In case you are in Bilbao during the summer months, grab your towel in the early afternoon and head to the beach.
 Jump on metro line 1 and get off at Algorta station.
 The ride takes about 30 minutes.

 Bilbao Itinerary Day 2 – rainy day activities